top of page

 I've compared Pullman to Steven Spielberg before and I have to think here of how the latter loves to use this sense of, "it's coming... it's coming... it's here" in so many of his films.
 The way he builds to the shark, or the velociraptors, or the aliens, whatever element it is he's priming to bring the emotion up sharply with its eventual entrance in the third act.

-So in order to build to the witches, ready to use them to inject an extra wonder and drama to the big battle, Pullman holds off on our actually seeing any witch character, but we keep getting reminders and hints about them that intrigue and excite.
-He has Coram tell stories full of mysterious detail, then has the witch-dæmon Kaisa appear as an emissary, his snow-goose form and stern personality being striking enough to make us more and more powerfully interested in the witches.
+So in order to build to the witches, ready to use them to inject an extra wonder and drama when they finally enter for the big battle at Bolvangar, Pullman holds off on our actually seeing any witch character, but we keep getting reminders and hints about them that intrigue and excite.
+He has Coram tell stories full of mysterious detail, then has the witch-dæmon Kaisa appear as an emissary, his snow-goose form and stern personality and independence to operate away from his human being striking enough to make us more and more powerfully interested in the witches.
 A little later on, Lyra sees the witches en masse from a distance like a murmuration of starlings, and the giant armoured polar bear lets us know that even he feels a bit nervous of them.

 So Pullman sustains and builds this tension and anticipation and it makes sure that witches are an exhilarating reveal in the battle of Bolvangar, and it makes us, like Lyra, fascinated to meet Serafina.
 We understand and share the feeling of how exotic and strange these people are.